ZOÉGAS COFFEE SHOP

 A DAMN FINE CUP OF COFFEE IN HELSINGBORG, SWEDEN

-The Danish city of Helsingør lies approx. 40 km north of Copenhagen.
-From Helsingør the ferries to Sweden sail every 20 minutes.
-The 4 km crossing only takes 20 minutes and it costs approx. 69 Dkr. (€9, or $11) if you walk or go by bike.
-The price is around 300 Dkr. if you go by car.
+The Danish city of Helsingør is located approximately 40 km north of Copenhagen.
+From there, ferries to Sweden depart every 20 minutes.
+The 4 km crossing takes just 20 minutes, and the fare is around 69 DKK (€9 or $11) if you’re on foot or biking.
+For those traveling by car, the cost is approximately 300 DKK.

-I love going to coffee shops and just sitting and listening.
+“I love going to coffee shops, just sitting and listening.”

 Julia Roberts

-“He was my cream, and I was his coffee
+“He was my cream, and I was his coffee.

-And when you poured us together, it was something”
+And when you poured us together, it was something.”

 Josephine Baker

-“I have walked into the palaces of kings and queens
+“I have walked into the palaces of kings and queens,

 and into the houses of presidents.
 And much more.